TodePond/TodePondDotCom/sky/i-went-to-a-meetup/readme.md

 I invited June to come over to my laptop to take over and do some hydra.
 It was at this moment that I realised that my hydra pane was broken, so this didn't work out.

-In my "debugging" of this, I accidentally broke the hydra engine, and I forced a bunch of people to refresh.
+In my overzealous "debugging" of this, I accidentally but inevitably broke hydra, forcing a bunch of people to refresh.
 Sorry yaxu!

 <br>